skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 It is a common use case for AI:

-* Large-scale document understanding
+* Large-scale document processing (summarization, entity retrival, etc)
 * Data pre-processing for training
 * Synthetic data generation
 * Scientific data analysis
 * ...

+..
 SkyPilot enables large scale batch inference with a simple interface, offering the following benefits:

-* Cost-effective: Pay only for the resources you use, and even cheaper spot instances.
+.. * Cost-effective: Pay only for the resources you use, and even cheaper spot instances.
-* Faster: Scales out your jobs to multiple machines from any available resource pool.
+.. * Faster: Scales out your jobs to multiple machines from any available resource pool.
-* Robust: Automatically handles failures and recovers jobs.
+.. * Robust: Automatically handles failures and recovers jobs.
-* Easy to use: Abstracts away the complexity of distributed computing, giving you a simple interface to manage your jobs.
+.. * Easy to use: Abstracts away the complexity of distributed computing, giving you a simple interface to manage your jobs.
-* Mounted Storage: Access data on object store as if they are local files.
+.. * Mounted Storage: Access data on object store as if they are local files.

 We now walk through the steps for developing and scaling out batch inference.
 We take a real-world example, LMSys-1M dataset, and the popular open-source model, Meta-Llama-3.1-7B, to showcase the process.
+All scripts can be found in the `examples in SkyPilot repository <>`__.

-TL;DR: To run batch inference on LMSys-1M dataset with Meta-Llama-3.1-7B model, you can use the following command:
+**TL;DR:** To run batch inference on LMSys-1M dataset with Meta-Llama-3.1-7B model, you can use the following command:

 .. code-block:: bash

     NUM_PARALLEL_GROUPS=16
     for i in $(seq 0 $((NUM_PARALLEL_GROUPS - 1))); do
         sky jobs launch -y -n group-$i worker.yaml \
-          --env DATA_GROUP_METADATA=./groups/$i.txt
+          --env DATA_GROUP_METADATA=./groups/$i.txt \
+          --env MODEL_NAME=meta-llama/Meta-Llama-3.1-8B-Instruct &
     done

 .. _split-data-into-smaller-chunks:

 Split Data into Smaller Chunks
 ------------------------------

 [LMSys-1M dataset](https://huggingface.co/datasets/lmsys/lmsys-chat-1m) contains 1M conversations with 6 parquet files: